DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 Purchase:
 - [Amazon.co.uk](https://amzn.to/3alBS9k)

 Note: There are two variants of the Argon One M.2 case - one that supports a M.2 SATA SSD (slower) and the other supports a M.2 NVME SSD (faster).
 Either will work but you need to buy the correct SSD to match your chosen case.
-(See below.).
-The case is aluminium which helps to passively cool the Pi, and the SSD is housed within the case making the entire device nice and compact.
-The fan can be controlled by software to activate at a certain temperature threshold.
+(See SSD info below.).
+The Argon case is aluminium which helps to passively cool the Pi, and the SSD is housed within the case making the entire device nice and compact.
+The fan can be controlled by software to activate it at the relevant temperature threshold.
 ![Argon One M.2 Case](/images/argon_m2.jpg)

 ## M.2 SATA SSD
 Purchase:
 - [Amazon.co.uk](https://amzn.to/3yhYoIg)

-Note: You need to choose the correct type of M.2 SSD depending on which type your case supports - SATA or NVME.
+Note: You need to choose the correct type of M.2 SSD depending on which type your Argon M.2 case supports - SATA or NVME.
 SATA is older and slower.
 NVME is newer and faster.
 SATA is more than adequate for a DigiNode, unless you want the extra performance.
 More info [here](https://www.pcguide.com/ssd/guide/nvme-vs-m-2-vs-sata/).
 Note that M.2 NVME and M.2 SATA connectors are different - SATA connectors have one slot whereas NVME connectors have two.

 ![M.2 SATA SSD](/images/m2_sata_ssd.jpg)